laurenshareshian/laurenshareshian.github.io/_posts/2017-08-01-Detecting-Predatory-Financial-Practices-At-For-Profit-Colleges.md

 </script>

 In addition, we can see from the plot below that while for-profit schools are taking in a lot of tuition from students, very little of that tuition is going towards faculty salaries.
-Faculty salaries at for-profits are considerably lower:
+Faculty salaries at for-profits are considerably lower.
+You can see that the University of Phoenix has one of the worst faculty salaries: